wasmCloud/wasmcloud.com/docs/concepts/index.md

 - What you will find in each of these sections
 - Why you may want to read them
 - if you want to just get started running stuff - go here

+WebAssembly components are portable, distributed units of compute that can seamlessly flow from cloud to edge and anywhere in between.